 - Our transformation goal – standardize, automate, and simplify.

-- Our company is still developing strategy to establish GPO in Order to Cash.
+- Our company is still developing a strategy to establish GPO in Order to Cash.

 - We don’t have a GPO for OTC yet.